posit-dev/publisher/docs/vscode.md

 ### Configuration Files

-To publish content, your project must have a publishing configuration file.
+To deploy content, your project must have a publishing configuration file.
 If you don't have one yet, the UI will show the option to create one.

 ![](https://cdn.posit.co/publisher/assets/img/initialize-project.png)